bgrace/wagtail-commons/README.md

 ### Page owner

 Wagtail expects each page to have an owner.
-You must supply the username of a Django user who will be the owner of this content.
-If you don't.
+You must supply the username of a Django user who will be the owner the Pages that will be created with the `--owner` argument.
 This is a required argument.

 ### Content Directory Structure

+Use the `--content` argument to tell the importer where to begin searching for content.
 The example command above will look at `../resources/content/pages.yml` for some configuration, and then it will recursively consume the contents of `../resources/content/pages`, looking for any file with an extension of `.yml`.

 #### pages.yml